jasongoodwin/topics/README.md

 You should see the responses.

 Kick up a couple consoles and test this!
-Benchmarks pending still but this project will absolutely shine against competitors, even given its youth.
+Benchmarks pending still but this project should be able to handle a lot of load.

 ## Protocol
 This uses tokio's reactor for async.